How to do It?

 Citizenship

-Moving to another country can be more straightforward.
-If you are lucky enough to be entitled to citizenship, then moving to another country can be more straightforward.
+If you are lucky enough to be entitled to citizenship, then it can make moving to another country simpler.
 You will also benefit from all the advantages that other citizens enjoy, such as healthcare and social security benefits.
 There are a few different ways of gaining citizenship.
 Look at this example of how to obtain Irish Citizenship.
 But most countries have similar rules.
-The most obvious route is if you were born in the country, but that only works for many of us.
+The most obvious route is if you were born in the country, but that only works for a small number of us.
 Alternatively, you could qualify through residency; if you have lived and worked in the country for a specific time, you might be able to gain citizenship.
-You can also apply through ancestry; if you have ancestors of the host country's nationality, going back to grandparents, you can gain citizenship this way.
-The country of your new citizenship offers you more than your current one, in which case you might want to look into, say, us citizenship renunciation and declare yourself a citizen of just your new home.
+You can also apply through ancestry; if you have ancestors of the host country's nationality, going back to grandparents, then you can gain citizenship this way.
+It might even be that the country of your new citizenship offers you more than your current one, in which case you might want to look into, say, us citizenship renunciation and declare yourself a citizen of just your new home.

 Investment